Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240305-github-templates/lesson.md

 ### Repository Initialization

 There are two ways to create a new repo with a template.

+#### Option 1

-First, you can navigate to the template you want to start from (e.x. https://github.com/Arcadia-Science/python-analysis-template) and click the green "Use this template" button in the upper right hand corner.
+1. Navigate to the template you want to start from (e.x. https://github.com/Arcadia-Science/python-analysis-template).
+2. Click the green "Use this template" button in the upper right hand corner.
-This will take you to the New Repository launch screen with the "Repository template" section already filled out.
+3. This will take you to the New Repository launch screen with the "Repository template" section already filled out.
+4. Fill out the rest of the new repository information and click the "Create repository" button.
+This will generate a new repository that already has all of the files and folders that were in the template.

+#### Option 2

-Alternatively, you can click the "+" button in the upper right hand corner of any GitHub page and select "New repository" from the drop down menu.
+1. Click the "+" button in the upper right hand corner of any GitHub page and select "New repository" from the drop down menu.
-On the New Repository launch screen, select the template you wish to start from in the "Repository template" drop down menu.
+2. On the New Repository launch screen, select the template you wish to start from in the "Repository template" drop down menu.
-In either case, fill out the rest of the new repository information and click the "Create repository" button.
+3. Fill out the rest of the new repository information and click the "Create repository" button.
 This will generate a new repository that already has all of the files and folders that were in the template.

 !!! warning "Working in branches"